Water parameters

 Consistent logs help you spot trends early, adjust routines before problems grow, and keep nutrient levels in balance.
 Over time, an aquarium test results log supports healthier livestock, steadier plant growth, and clearer decisions.

-If you want to track NO3 PO4 aquarium changes, a clear timeline makes it easier to see how nutrients respond to feeding, dosing, and water changes.
+If you track nitrate and phosphate changes, a clear timeline makes it easier to see how nutrients respond to feeding, dosing, and water changes.

 How Aquarium Tracker Helps

-Aquarium Tracker lets you log test results in seconds, review history and trends, and compare numbers against safe ranges without complicated setup.
+Aquarium Tracker lets you log aquarium test results in seconds, review history and trends, and compare numbers against your own ranges without complicated setup.
 You can track multiple aquariums side by side, making it easier to stay consistent.

 Aquarium journal and testing tools on a desk